ROWAN UNIVERSITY POLICY

 B. Attachment 2, The Internal Audit Process

 RESPONSIBILITIES OF THE CHIEF INTERNAL AUDITOR

-- Review, with the Chief Of Staff, the President and the Audit Committee, the Internal Audit Policy, the Annual Audit Plan, other activities, staffing and organizational structure of the internal audit function.
+- Review, with General Counsel, the President and the Audit Committee, the Internal Audit Policy, the Annual Audit Plan, other activities, staffing and organizational structure of the internal audit function.

 - Provide assessments for the entity under review on the adequacy and effectiveness of processes for controlling its activities and managing its risks to ensure controls are effective and functioning as intended.

 - Inform and advise the audit committee and management of all audit findings with recommendations for appropriate corrective measures.

 - Provide the Audit Committee, Senior Management and auditees with an overall assessment of financial, operational, compliance and information technology controls necessary to minimize the risk of material loss and meet the University's functional objectives.